dickymuhr/zoomcamp/analytics_engineering/readme.md

 - Stage Area: Contains raw data.
 Not meant to exposed to public.
 Like warehouse of foodstuff in restaurant
 - Processing Area: Kitchen in a restaurant.
 Take raws data and make model.
 Limited access to the chef.
 - Presentation Area: Dining hall.
 Exposure to business stakeholder.

+# dbt (Data Build Tool)
+dbt is a transformation tool that allow anyone that knows SQL to deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documentation.

+### dbt Core
+Open-source project that allows the data transformation.
+- Builds and runs a dbt project (.sql and .yml files)
+- Includes SQL compilation logic, macros, and database adapters
+- Include CLI interface
+### dbt Cloud
+SaaS application to develop and manage dbt projects.
+- Web-based IDE to develop, run and test a dbt project
+- Jobs orchestration
+- Logging & Alerting
+- Integrated documentation